 - Judging and consulting honey shows

-Preferred topics for presentations (Robin is willing to travel just about anywhere, including out of the country)
+Presentation topics (Robin is willing to travel just about anywhere, including out of the country)

 - Queen Rearing – 6 different ways